-Doug Wheeler currently serves as the Director of the George Gibbs Center for Economic Prosperity at The James Madison Institute.
-In this role, he works with a wide variety of business leaders, policymakers, researchers, and free market partners & stakeholders to promote market-based policies supported by the principles of limited government, free market capitalism, and individual freedoms.
+George Gibbs Center for Economic Prosperity at The James Madison Institute.
+In this role, he works with a wide variety of business leaders, policymakers, researchers, and free-market partners & stakeholders to promote market-based policies grounded in the principles of limited government, free-market capitalism, and individual freedoms.

 Most recently, Wheeler served as President of D. Wheeler Strategies, a full-service public affairs firm providing strategic consulting services in the areas of local, state, and federal government affairs, brand & business development, communications, and strategic planning.